The Meaning of

 The woman wears a robe and a garland of leaves, while the man wears a brightly decorated tunic and a garland of roses.

 A modest house sits in the background on a grassy hilltop.
 A caduceus (two entwined snakes) and winged-lion rise into the air above their two cups.

 The imagery used in this illustration was chosen very carefully:

-Historically, the winged lion represented St. Mark, who was one of the servants that poured the water that Jesus turned into wine.
-Likewise, the symbol of the caduceus — scepter of Hermes from Greek mythology — represents health, travel and messages from afar.
+Historically, the winged lion represented St. Mark the Evangelist, who poured the water that Jesus turned into wine.
+The symbol of the caduceus — scepter of Hermes from Greek mythology — represents health, travel and messages from afar.

 The interweaving of the ancient winged-lion and the caduceus symbolism suggests a message of a healthy union and transformation.